-During the winter months, the population is largely made up of the base permanent residents.
+During the winter months, the County's population is largely made up of the base permanent residents.
 However, there is increasing demand from seasonal residents to purchase property and retire or work remotely from highly desirable northern and coastal communities like those in Emmet County.
 Winter storm events cause difficult driving conditions and can make travel increasingly difficult for emergency personnel who may be more frequently dispatched to rural areas.
 The most vulnerable include elderly persons; persons living at or below the poverty level; members who live in remote rural areas; those with limited access to technology including cellular phone service and broadband internet; and those without an emergency power source.

 Emmet County currently uses the BeAlert public notification system, which is limited in efficacy as citizens must sign up for the service's phone alerts.
 As mentioned previously, outdoor recreation areas are abundant in every community in the county.
+The Emmet County Office of Emergency Management can share with other community organizations public signage and website information on how to sign up for the RAVE BeAlert mobile app.